PECOS-packages/PECOS/docs/user-guide/stabilizer-tensor-networks.md

 Python state reads automatically flush lazy operations and merged rotations.
 When Pauli-frame tracking is enabled, call `flush_pauli_frame_to_state()` before a read that must include the physical frame.

+`StabMps` defaults `merge_rz` to true for throughput. `Mast` defaults it to false so each RZ immediately exposes its injection and ancilla-capacity cost.
+Numerical flag redetection is opt-in and self-disables while lazy deferred operations are pending, because the stored tensors then differ from the effective MPS-frame state.

 ## `Mast` quickstart

 `max_non_clifford` reserves one fresh ancilla for each deferred non-Clifford RZ.
 Exceeding it raises `PanicException`, so use compile advice to size the simulator and inspect `remaining_injections` while building a circuit.
 Prefer MAST for T-like gates whose injection corrections are Clifford and when the extra ancillas fit; prefer `StabMps` for direct arbitrary rotations, limited ancillary memory, or amplitude, probability, and bulk-sampling reads.